 Once the works are complete, Ararat Rural City Council will lease the Willaura Station building and sub-lease it to community group Willaura Modern Inc.

 Regionally based Searle Bros. are carrying out the works on the building, in conjunction with heritage architects Davison Architecture.
-They are expected to be complete by the end of September 2017.

 Following the discovery of gold in 1900 at Mount William in the Grampians, Willaura Station was a disembarkation point for many diggers, and the station buildings are considered to be of local heritage significance.